Alberta Retirement Communities

 Find the best retirement options in Alberta

 Edmonton and Calgary are great places to retire

+Calgary's retirement homes offer superior care in a world-class city.
 Calgary is considered Canada’s energy capital and western Canada’s business capital.
 It's home to the Calgary Flames and the Calgary Stampede (aka "the Greatest Show on Earth").

 How much does it cost to retire in Alberta?

 The cost of retiring in Alberta will vary depending on your needs and the level of care you require.
 Monthly rent for senior housing in Alberta is approximately $2,567 per month (CMCH's Senior Housing Report, 2012).

 The Alberta Senior Citizens' Housing Association (ASCHA) represents all residences and communities across Alberta.
 It also acts as an advocate for senior housing in the province, along with providing services to its members.
 Resources on the ASCHA website will help you learn more about senior care in Alberta.

 Note: just as everywhere else, "nursing homes" in Alberta is not a commonly used term within the industry as it conjures up different negative images.
 The use of the phrase “nursing homes” is out of common usage among professionals.
 For people who do require close care, facilities offering this are now called long-term care communities.